There are always very tiny problems in home theaters that we usually miss out on.

 These tiny problems may soon transition into big issues because we don’t know what is causing them.

-Like I bought a micro HDMI cable and tried to plugin into my home theater TV.
+Like I bought a micro HDMI cable and tried to plugin it into my home theater TV.
 I tried a lot but I was unable to the plugin.
 I applied all my force to insert it into the port and soon I was frustrated and left it there but when I closely examined the port and the cable.
 I realized that the cable and Port are different.
 I ran to the market and later on, I learned that there are many types of HDMI cables. you cannot simply go and pick any HDMI cable and hope that it will work.
 My home theater is supporting type A HDMI connectors and I was forcing it to accept the micro HDMI cable.

 Due to a lack of my experience, this new problem was created.